HeapsIO/heaps-doc/Installation.md

 <img src="https://cloud.githubusercontent.com/assets/576184/3142589/5e2c41a0-e9c9-11e3-9608-75ec07df40e7.png" height="30"/>&nbsp;&nbsp;&nbsp;<a href="https://haxe.org/download/">Download Haxe 4+</a>

+**Please note that at this moment the latest Haxe version that works with Heaps is [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/).**

 ## Installing Heaps using haxelib
 _[haxelib](https://lib.haxe.org/) is the library manager utility of haxe.
 It is used to download and install published versions of popular code libraries._